IntelligentDDS/SwissLog/README.md

 It is also fine if you would like to use your own dictionary.
 Please carefully follow the dictionary format.
 For now, the program only receives the `.pkl` file storing the dict structure where the key is the word and the value is the occurrence.

 ### Step 2: Just run the file
 Please execute the `run.py` file in the offline_logparser directory.
-We
 ```
 cd log_parser/offline_logparser
 python3 run.py --dictionary=$PATH_OF_DICTIONARY